 - Nespresso OriginalLine: ~ 60 mg per capsule

 - Illy Pods: ~ 60 mg per capsule

-Following the original formula, the espresso is a strong, concentrated shot made of 1 part coffee and 1 part water.
-The lungo is pulled longer; it’s twice the volume, resulting in about 1/3 coffee content and 2/3 water.
-The taste in the latter is less intense, slightly bitter, and there’s less crema.
+Following the original formula, the espresso is a strong, concentrated shot made from 1 part coffee and ending with 2 parts brewed espresso.
+The lungo is pulled longer; it’s more than twice the volume.
+Starting with 1 part ground coffee, lungo yields 3 times the volume of brewed espresso.
+The taste in the latter is less intense, a bit more bitter, and slightly less crema.

 Espresso tastes more bright, full, rich, and strong.
 It encompasses the best of the coffee beans in a small volume.
 The aftertaste can even be sweet.
 The lungo, on the other side, is more diluted, has a more rounded flavor and an underlying bitterness.
 The aftertaste can be bitter if over extracted.

 The espresso has a rich, dark brown, almost black color, topped with golden crema, about 1/3 of an inch thick.
 A good quality shot has “tiger-striped” crema.
 The lungo has a lighter brown color; it’s slender and has thinner and lighter crema on top that disappears promptly.

 How to Make the Perfect Lungo?

 If you think lungo might be your next go-to brew, why not try and make it yourself.
 You don’t have to be a certified barista to create the perfect lungo.
 All you need is coffee, an espresso machine, water, and our instructions!

 (with 2 oz measurement)